 2. Hikes through densely wooded areas can quickly turn monotonous.
 You might lose your little trailblazer’s interest if there isn’t much to see.
 Choose a hike with points of interest along the way, such as waterfalls, creeks, and boulders.

 3. Find areas near home with short hikes.
-This will allow you and your kids can get acclimated to hiking together in a low-stakes setting.
+This will allow you and your kids to get acclimated to hiking together in a low-stakes setting.
 You’ll learn a lot about what they enjoy and what they need on a hike through these brief excursions, and it’s easy to pull the plug and head home if things turn sour.

 To hike happily with your children, you must get their buy-in.
 You cannot simply haul them along with you like an extra piece of gear.